DataDog/datadog-agent/docs/agent/upgrade.md

 and run the installation package.

-## MacOS
+## macOS

 You can either download the DMG package and install it manually, or use the one-line install script.

 ### Manual installation

-1. Download the DMG package of the latest version, please use the latest macOS release listed on the [release page](https://github.com/DataDog/datadog-agent/releases) of the repo
+1. Download the most recent macOS DMG installer package listed on the [release page](https://github.com/DataDog/datadog-agent/releases) of the Agent repository
 2. Install the DMG package
-3. Add your api key to `/opt/datadog-agent/etc/datadog.yaml`
+3. Add your API key to `/opt/datadog-agent/etc/datadog.yaml`

 You can then start the Datadog Agent app (once started, you should see it in the system tray), and manage the Agent from there.
-The Agent6 also ships a web-based GUI to edit the Agent configuration files and much more, refer to the [changes and deprecations document][changes] document for more information.
+Agent v6 also ships with a web-based GUI to edit the Agent configuration files and much more; refer to the [changes and deprecations document][changes] document for more information.

 Unlike on Linux, the configuration path hasn't changed and remains in `~/.datadog-agent` (which links to `/opt/datadog-agent/etc`).